santhoshtr/website/content/blog/2026-02-14-variable-interpolatable-curve.md

 Thanks for reading!

-> **Note**
+---
+## Notes

+* Thanks to Raph Levien for the inputs.
+The above approach is an engineer's approximation.
+Raph and Kurbo team is actively working on better algorithms and I am eagerly looking forward for that.
-> One of the major shifts in software engineering that happened in the past several months is that AI agentic coding makes you capable of
-> taking up projects that are more ambitious, projects that you postponed in the past.
-I am embracing this radical change and enjoying it a lot.
+* One of the major shifts in software engineering that happened in the past several months is that AI agentic coding makes you capable of taking up projects that are more ambitious, projects that you postponed in the past.
+I am embracing this radical change and enjoying it a lot.*
+* What next?
+I wanted to focus on the DSL based type design system and use this curve generation as core backend.
+* I found Deepwiki can generate detailed explanation of code repositories.
+Checkout [deepwiki documentation of this exploration](https://deepwiki.com/santhoshtr/kurbo-curve-fit-stroke)

 [1]: https://en.wikipedia.org/wiki/MetaPost